ucsb-cs16/w24/syllabus.md

 Letter Grades:

-* To earn a grade of A, you must earn an A average overall
+* To earn a grade of A, you must have an A average overall, and an A- or above on the final exam.
+To earn a grade of A-, you must have at least an A- average overall, and at least a B- on the final exam.
+To earn a grade of B+, you must have at least an B+ average overall, and at least a C+ on the final exam.
+To earn a grade of B, you must have at least an B+ average overall, and at least a C on the final exam.
+To earn a grade of B-, you must have at least an B- average overall, and at least a C- on the final exam.
+To earn a grade of C, C-, D+, D or D- you need only to have that letter grade average overall (no additional criteria apply).

 ## Grade assignment policy